 Better support for OS/2 in virtualized environments

 Work continues to improve networking performance for ArcaOS under hypervisors such as VirtualBox and VMWare.
-For the latter, USB 3 support is key, as is a new audio driver.
 In addition, networking under VirtualBox may be greatly enhanced by a MultiMac virtio driver, which is under consideration.

 SNAP Graphics for OS/2

 We plan to offer an updated SNAP accelerated graphics driver this as a standalone product, suitable for installation on Warp 4 or eCS systems.
 This updated version should provide better SMP stability and support for more modern chipsets.

 Native audio for WinOS/2 (and later, DOS) sessions

 Through the Data Transfer Audio (formerly Data transfer Agent, or DTA), it is possible to direct audio from WinOS/2 sessions to Uniaud (or another MMOS2-managed audio driver).
 This will make it possible for classic 16-bit Windows 3.1 games to come alive.
 DTA is already working for WinOS/2, and is planned for release with ArcaOS 5.1.
 DOS support for DTA is also planned, to provide SoundBlaster emulation for classic DOS games and applications.